HumlabLu/lucris-rs/README.md

 Screenshot of the web interface.
 ![Chatbot screen shot](chatbot00.png?raw=true "Chatbot example")

-### Preparing the web app
+### Preparing the web-app

-The web app reads the same lucris data produced by the `lucris-rs` scripts.
+The web-app reads the same lucris data produced by the `lucris-rs` scripts.
 The `lucris2dataset.py` and `hybrid.py` scripts read and prepare the data for the web app.
 They prepare a HayStack document store for hybrid (embeddings and BM25) retrieval.